lnschroeder/account-access-graphs/README.md

 # account-access-graphs

-A tool for modeling and analyzing account access graphs
+A tool for modeling and analyzing account access graphs.

+## Deployment & Live Demo

+A live demo of this application is available at: https://lnschroeder.github.io/account-access-graphs/

+This is automatically deployed via the [pipeline.yml](.github/workflows/pipeline.yml).

 ## Build application for development
 ```sh